Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Circuit transpilation

 where $a\in\{x,y,z\}$, one needs 2 CNOT gates, a single $R_z(\alpha)$ gate, and a 1-qubit gate $O_a$:

 We represent in Fig.~\ref{fig:interaction_circuit} the 2-qubit quantum circuit equivalent to the exponential \eqref{eq:2qubitinteraction}.

-Therefore, Eq.~\eqref{eq:interaction_term} requires 4 CNOT gates.
+Therefore, implementing Eq.~\eqref{eq:interaction_term} as a quantum circuit requires 4 CNOT gates.
 Note however that after implementing such an interaction term using Qiskit \cite{Aleksandrowicz2019}, we use the \texttt{transpile} function with the option \texttt{optimization\_level=3} (i.e. the most optimized method), which outputs an equivalent quantum circuit using only 2 CNOT gates (with some single qubit native gates)

-\subsubsection{Transpilation for the whole dynamics}
+\subsection{Transpilation for the whole dynamics}

-In this section, we use the 1-qubit and 2-qubits quantum circuits from last section to build the circuit implementing the fully trotterized dynamics.
+In this subsection, we use the 1-qubit and 2-qubits quantum circuits previously derived to build the circuit implementing the fully trotterized dynamics.
 Naively, we could simply concatenate the corresponding elementary circuits on the physical qubits $i$,$j\in\{0,L-1\}$ to reproduce the product of Eq.~\eqref{eq:Trotter}.
 We see then that the number of 2-qubits interaction circuits required grows as ${L\choose 2}=\frac{L(L-1)}{2}$ where $L$ is the number of energy levels, which translates into $L(L-1)$ noisy CNOT gates for each Trotter step.
 However, an additional difficulty stems from the architecture of the IBM quantum computers (and superconducting quantum computers in general).
 As shown in Fig.~\ref{fig:coupling}, QCs used (\texttt{ibm\_lagos} and \texttt{ibmq\_ehningen}) have a certain qubit coupling map, and CNOT gates can only be performed on neighboring physical qubits.
 As a consequence, it is not straightforward to implement an interaction between two distant qubits (in the sense of the coupling map of Fig.~\ref{fig:coupling}).
 To overcome this problem, one has to swap around the logical information contained in physical qubits, so that two interacting logical qubits are brought together on neighboring physical qubits.
 This swap of information is achieved using the so-called SWAP gate.
 A simple example of the use of SWAP gates is given in Fig.~\ref{fig:SWAP}.
 Note that the SWAP gate is not a native gate of the IBM machines.
 It requires three CNOT gates as shown in Fig.~\ref{fig:SWAP}.\\